Darkone83/Type-D-XL/README.md

 ## Notes

 - GIF support is experimental!
 Keep your GIF's under 1MB.
-Larger GIF's may work, but cause crashing of the firmware.
+Larger GIF's may work, but may cause random firmware crashes.

 ___